Thank you for donating to The Outward Bound Trust!. Your first payment has been authorised and your subscription has been setup!

 If you need help, please call us on +44 (0) 1931 740 000.

-Our priorities at Outward Bound are simple, we want to do everything we can to support the young people who need us most as we respond to the COVID-19 pandemic.
+Our priorities at Outward Bound are simple, we want to do everything we can to support the young people who need us most as we move through the COVID-19 pandemic.

 We paused delivery of our traditional residential courses on 21 March 2020.
 This was in line with government advice – and we continue to work to current government guidelines (adapting where necessary for differences between England, Scotland and Wales).

-We want to let you know about some changes to our programmes (in the short/medium term) that will mean we can safely deliver Outward Bound interventions to as many young people as possible.
+Read on to see how we are adapting our programmes (in the short/medium term) so that we can safely deliver Outward Bound interventions to as many young people as possible.

 Early Careers (Apprentices and Graduates)

-We are still taking bookings as normal for all courses in 2021.
+We are taking bookings as normal for all programmes in 2021 and beyond.

 Looking to the future